mattetti/book_mdar/book/source/Chapters/1_Introduction/2_What_About_Rails.markdown

 building fast and scaleable web applications.

 At the end of the day it's about choice.
 There are many new Ruby frameworks springing up, undoubtedly encouraged by the success of Rails.
-In my opinion, Merb shows the most promise of these.
+In our opinion, Merb shows the most promise of these.

 If you'd like to take a look at some other frameworks these links should get you